iyll/V2RayX/README.md

 open V2RayX.xcodeproj and use Xcode to build V2RayX.

-> note: change `VERSION` variable in "V2RayX/V2RayX/dlcore.sh" to specify the V2Ray-core version. `4.18.0` by default.
+> note: change `VERSION` variable in "V2RayX/V2RayX/dlcore.sh" to specify the V2Ray-core version.

 ## How does V2RayX work